HoratioConkerhead/stitched-up-companion/docs/data_generation_guide.md

 - `introducedInChapter` for a character is the earliest textual mention (mention is enough, not only dialogue/action).
 - No placeholders or inventions: all details must be supported by the text; avoid spoilers beyond the chapter in which something is introduced.

-## Workflow (chapter‑first extraction)
+## Workflow (chapter-first extraction)

 1. Read all chapters once quickly to build a mental model of the arc.
-2. Do a chapter‑by‑chapter pass and extract:
+2. Do a chapter-by-chapter pass and extract (see `docs/extraction_format.md`):
-   - New characters introduced.
+   - New characters introduced (with `introducedInChapter = chapterId`).
    - First mention chapter for existing characters.
-   - Relationships introduced between characters and the chapter in which the relationship is first established.
+   - Relationships introduced (reciprocated, each with `introducedInChapter = chapterId`).
+   - New locations/events/objects/spycraft entries/theme elements/mystery elements (each with `introducedInChapter = chapterId`).
 3. After the per‑chapter pass, consolidate the global character list:
    - Merge duplicates.
    - Normalize IDs to snake_case.